drexlerd/Loki/README.md

 ## Dependencies

-Loki depends on a fraction of Boost's (boost.org) header-only libraries.
+Loki depends on a fraction of Boost's (boost.org) header-only libraries (Fusion, Spirit x3, Container).

-- Fusion
-- Spirit x3
-- Container

 Loki also uses additional dependencies [GoogleBenchmark](https://github.com/google/benchmark), and [GoogleTest](https://github.com/google/googletest) which are used in the continuous integration framework.